timhall/timhall.github.io/data-manager/overview.md

+---
-# data-manager
+title: data-manager
+meta: May.
+2, 2019
+---

-Advanced querying and processing for csv data.
+The following is the README from data-manager, an advanced querying and processing for csv data.

 Example: